shelvinpauly/Aegis/README.md

 ## Usage

-The server provides API endpoints for:
+The app provides API endpoints for:
 - Generating responses using the RAG system
 - Managing conversation history
 - Handling embeddings and vector store operations

-Refer to the API documentation for detailed endpoint information.